mattl/dbx/the-game.md

 nexturl: /dbx/the-universe/
 nexttitle: The Universe
 ---
-DreadBall Xtreme is  a fast pace and fun tabletop boardgame where you take on the role of a savage Sponsor controlling a team of the Universes most vicious athletes competing in a nonstop contest  of skill, tactics and ruthless violence for fame and glory!
-Your players strive to score points getting the ball into in their opponents Strike Zone, either though elegant tactics and subtle moves, or the brutal bludgeoning of anyone who stands in their way.
+DreadBall Xtreme is  a fast paced and fun tabletop boardgame where you take on the role of a savage Sponsor controlling a team of the Universes most vicious athletes competing in a nonstop contest  of skill, tactics and ruthless violence for fame and glory!
+Your players strive to score points by getting the ball into in their opponents Strike Zone, either though elegant tactics and subtle moves, or the brutal bludgeoning of anyone who stands in their way.

 <img class="img-responsive pull-right" src="/img/homepage-board.png" alt="">